 (b) Message Credits which are not used within the month of purchase do not carry forward and cannot be exchanged or redeemed for cash or other credit.

 (c) If you exceed your monthly Message Credits, extra Charges apply and a Service may be limited in some way.
 Your Plan or Application Form will give details.

 (a) Prepayments are not redeemable for cash or other credit.

-(b) The Plan may specify a Use-by Date i.e. a period after which any Prepaid Entitlements that are not used expire without refund.
-Unless a Plan or your Application Form specifies otherwise, a Use-By Date of one year from the date of last activity on the Account (ie prepayment or sending of a Message) applies to all Prepaid Entitlements under Prepaid Plans.
+(b) Your Prepaid Plan may specify a Use-by Date i.e. a period after which any Prepaid Entitlements that are not used expire without refund.
+Unless a Plan or your Application Form specifies otherwise, a Use-By Date of one year from the date your last purchased credit under the Account applies to all Prepaid Entitlements under Prepaid Plans.

 (c) When your Prepaid Entitlements are used up we may cease providing Service.
 We are not responsible for the consequences of Service ceasing.

-(a) Unless you have elected otherwise (by unchecking the appropriate box in your Application Form indicating you do not wish to top up the balance of your Periodic Entitlements automatically) the automatic top up feature will be enabled.
-You can disable the auto top up feature at any time by accessing the billing page in your Account.
+(a) Unless you have elected otherwise (by checking the appropriate box in your Application Form indicating that you wish to top up the balance of your Prepaid Entitlements automatically) the automatic top up feature will not be enabled.
+You can enable the auto top up feature at any time by accessing the billing page in your Account.

-(a) You must comply with any applicable Acceptable Use Policy or any Anti-Spam Policy we publish on our website or make available to you.
+(a) You must comply with any applicable Acceptable Use Policy we publish on our website or make available to you.

 (a) Acting reasonably, we may give Operational Directions about a Service.
 Operational Directions will be directed to the safety, security or reliability of Facilities, compliance with Laws or dealing with an emergency.
 We will only give an Operational Direction as and when reasonably necessary.